Unlucky Day

 Observing Unlucky Day

-All a person has to do is to think how they’re going to make the 12 months better and then go out and do it.
+All a person has to do is think about how they’re going to make the next 12 months better and then go out and do it.
 A person can also spread the word about this holiday using the hashtag #UnluckyDay on social media.

 When is it?